tomc1998/i3-rounded-gaps/README.md

 ## What is i3-gaps?

+For anyone wondering how to configure rounded window corners, see [configuration](#rounded-window-corners).

+## What is Rounded i3-gaps?

-Rounded i3-gaps is a fork of i3-gaps that adds rounding.
+Rounded i3-gaps is a fork of i3-gaps that adds rounding to window corners.

+## What is i3-gaps

 i3-gaps is a fork of [i3wm](https://www.i3wm.org), a tiling window manager for X11.
 It is kept up to date with upstream, adding a few additional features such as gaps between windows (see below for a complete list).

 ![i3](https://i.imgur.com/KC7GL4D.png)

 ## How do I install i3-gaps?